35percent/heygate-regeneration/_steps/regen-objectives.md

 ![](http://35percent.org/img/blairvisitsaylesbury1997.jpg)

-Tony Blair chooses the Aylesbury estate for his inaugural speech and to launch Labour's urban regeneration plans, where he describes _"an underclass of people cut off from society's mainstream without any sense of shared purpose."_
+Tony Blair chooses the Aylesbury estate to launch Labour's urban regeneration plans, where he describes _"an underclass of people cut off from society's mainstream without any sense of shared purpose."_

 _"Behind the statistics lie households where three generations have never had a job...There are estates where the biggest employer is the drugs industry, where all that is left of the high hopes of the post-war planners is derelict concrete."_